Speaking & Workshops

 For me, two points stood out in particular: the brain’s need for recovery, just like an athlete requires rest after performance, and the importance of defining one’s ‘non-negotiables’ and core values as a personal compass.

-I truly hope many more will have the opportunity to experience Karin’s talk and workshop – it comes highly recommended!
+I truly hope many more will have the opportunity to experience Karin’s talk and workshop – it comes highly recommended!”

-Kristoffer Szilas, PhD, Researcher at the Natural History Museum of Denmark
+Kristoffer Szilas, PhD, Researcher

 “Thank you for contributing to the much-needed conversation about mental health in academia.
 It was inspiring to hear your journey and the way you’ve worked through your two burnouts.
 Your openness made the topic feel very real and important.”

-Christina Gravert, Assoc.
-Prof. PhD
+Christina Gravert, PhD, Assoc.
+Prof.

 “I really appreciated your delivery — respectful, open, and compassionate, with a clear sense that you understand the academic constraints.
 At the same time, it’s evident that you are passionate and ambitious about your academic field.”

-Elizabeth Neilson, Research Group Leader PhD
+Elizabeth Neilson, PhD, Research Group Leader